- Co-founded by Jodie Evans, pro-Castro radical Medea Benjamin, and two others

 On January 10, 2015, Code Pink activists forced their way through a security fence at the McLean, Virginia home of former Vice President Dick Cheney and stormed his front porch, displaying signs that bore slogans like "Wanted: For Torture and War Crimes."

-Consisting of at least 250 chapters in the U.S. and elsewhere around the world, Code Pink is an organizational supporter of the Free Gaza Movement.
+Code Pink is an organizational supporter of the Free Gaza Movement.
 It is also a member organization of the Abolition 2000, After Downing Street, and United for Peace and Justice anti-war coalitions, and a member of the National Council of Women's Organizations.
-As of July 2006, Code Pink claimed that more than 30,000 people were receiving its weekly updates and "alerts."

 Code Pink has received financial support from the Benjamin Fund, Global Exchange, the New Priorities Foundation, the Streisand Foundation, the Threshold Foundation, and the Tides Foundation.